New Student Frequently Asked QuestionsRoommates | Housing Process | Residence Halls | Student Fees | General Questions

 Where do I go to check-in on move-in day?

-You will check in at your residence hall.
+You will check in at your residence hall with the exception of all Upper Class areas check-in directly at the Residential Education and Housing office located in Todd Wehr Hall, Room 111.
 For information on move-in see our move-in webpage.

 Are single rooms available for first year students?